Language

 Pronouncing "Talked": Mastering the Sound

-Some learners mistakenly use the base form "talk" when the past tense is required.
+Some learners mistakenly use the base form "talk" when the past tense of talk is required.

-Another common error involves using the past tense form with the auxiliary "did" in questions or negatives.
+Another common error involves using the past form of talk with the auxiliary "did" in questions or negatives.

 When using the auxiliary verb "did," the main verb must remain in its base form since "did" already carries the past tense marker.
 The past tense is marked once in the sentence, not twice.

-3. Error 3: Confusing Past Tense and Past Participle Roles
+3. Confusing Past Tense and Past Participle Roles

-Some learners struggle with differentiating when to use simple past versus perfect constructions.
+Some learners struggle with differentiating when to use simple past versus perfect constructions with the past tense of talk.

 Avoiding Common Mistakes with "Talked"